Praqma/artifactory-retention/README.md

 ## Automating the retention

-The repository contains two Jenkinsfiles for automating retention runs as well as integrating changes, you'll find them under the `jenkins` directory.
+The repository contains a Jenkinsfile for automating retention runs, you'll find it under the `jenkins` directory.
 You should be able to adopt them with minor changes.

+## Validation

+There are two Gradle tasks for validating the retention specs and template subscription.
+The former just checks if the Json is parseable, the latter uses schema matching.

+- `./gradlew validateRetentionSpecs`
+- `./gradlew validateSubscriptions`